oracle/odpi/doc/src/functions/dpiStmt.rst

 .. function:: int dpiStmt_fetch(dpiStmt \*stmt, int \*found, \
         uint32_t \*bufferRowIndex)

-    Fetches a single row from the statement.
+    Fetches a single row from the buffers defined for the query.
+If no row is available in the buffers, an internal fetch takes place to populate them, if rows are available.
+The number of rows fetched into the internal buffers can be set by calling :func:`dpiStmt_setFetchArraySize()`.
 If the statement does not refer to a query an error is returned.
 All columns that have not been defined prior to this call are implicitly defined using the metadata made available when the statement was executed.

+    The function :func:`dpiStmt_fetch()` should be used instead of this function if it is important to control when the internal fetch (and round-trip to the database) takes place.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.